ReentrantCoder/present/anti/conclusion.md

 ####Wrapping Up

-In the presentation, we covered anti-patterns.
+In the presentation, we covered antipatterns.

 Thank you for reading.
-I hope this presentation taught or refreshed your anti-patterns.
+I hope this presentation taught or refreshed your antipatterns.

 ####Code and Figures

-I made the code for magic numbers and got the code for spaghetti code from Wikipedia.
+I made the code for magic numbers and clipboard coding.
+I got the code for arrowhead from Los Techies.
+I got the code for spaghetti code from Wikipedia.
 I got the UML for blob, poltergeist, and functional fixation from Sourcemaking.

 ####References